 Zanzibar

-It's low tide on the east coast of Zanzibar right now.
-This one is not going anywhere soon.
+It’s currently low tide on the east coast of Zanzibar, and this traditional craft isn't going anywhere soon.

 Where the safari started